How to Clean Gutters: A Complete Guide for Oregon Homeowners

 If you never clean out your gutters, they can become clogged with leaves and debris, leading to water overflow, which can cause damage to your roof, walls, foundation, and landscape.

-How often should you clean your gutter?
+How often should I clean my gutters?

 What equipment is needed for gutter cleaning?